nushell/rfcs/text/0006-path-to-1.0.md

 - [ ] Streams as values.
 Will it be possible?
 If so, how will it work?
   * eg) `ls | echo %1`
   * Related to the above: xargs-like functionality
+- [ ] Explor dataframes as the transport for data inside of the engine
+  * eg) polars+apache arrow

 ### Types